 It is not uncommon to feel perfectly fine in the aftermath of a car accident.
 It can take hours or days before you become aware that something is wrong.
-For example, you may not realize you are experiencing internal bleeding from the trauma that occurred as a result of the auto accident.
+For example, you may not realize you are experiencing internal bleeding from the trauma resulting from the auto accident.

-The personal injury attorneys at Townsend Law have years of experience as car accident lawyers, fighting hard for our clients and seeking the maximum compensation possible for car crash victims.
+The personal injury attorneys at Townsend Law, LLC have years of experience as car accident lawyers, fighting hard for our clients and seeking the maximum compensation possible for car crash victims.
 We offer a free consultation for many common serious car accident injuries.

 When you have suffered an injury due to an accident, internal bleeding could be the most severe injury you experience, even more so than a broken bone.
 Internal bleeding from car accidents happens due to obvious injuries, such as a puncture wound, laceration, or contusions.
-Since these injuries are easily visible, a health care professional will typically render aid immediately.
-However, internal bleeding can also result from trauma that is less severe or less obvious.
-In these cases, you may not know how to tell if you have internal bleeding, and not notice the effects for several days.
+Since these injuries are easily visible, a healthcare professional will typically render aid immediately.
+However, internal bleeding can also result from less severe or obvious trauma.
+In these cases, you may not know how to tell if you have internal bleeding and not notice the effects for several days.
 While some internal bleeding may begin to heal without medical attention, many cases require surgery.
 This is where abdominal pain (a symptom of common internal injuries) may warrant a trip to the emergency room.